-11. Accounting policies - International Financial Reporting Standards (IFRS)
+Accounting policies - International Financial Reporting Standards (IFRS)

 The accounting policies and methods employed by the Company determine how it reports its financial condition and results of operations, and may require management to make judgements or rely on assumptions about matters that are inherently uncertain.
-The interim condensed consolidated financial statements for the nine months ended September 30, 2015 have been prepared in accordance with IAS 34 Interim Financial Reporting.
-The interim condensed consolidated financial statements do not include all the information and disclosures required in the annual financial statements, and should be read in conjunction with the Company's annual financial statements as at December 31, 2014.
+The Company's results of operations are reported using policies and methods in accordance with IFRS.
+In preparing financial statements in accordance with IFRS, management is required to make estimates and assumptions that affect the reported amounts of assets, liabilities, and expenses for the period.